Bernardo-MG/library-maven-archetype/src/site/markdown/deployment.md

 |deploy.sh|Handles the artifact deployment job|
 |deploy-site.sh|Handles the site deployment job|

-As it can be seen, there is a script for code artifacts and another documentation.
-This way it is possible deploying both independently.
+As it can be seen, there is a script for code artifacts and another documentation to allow deploying both independently.

 ### create-maven-settings.sh